playcanvas/blog/_posts/2012-08-19-html5-apis-for-game-developers.markdown

 </table>
 [source](https://caniuse.com/#feat=offline-apps) | [spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/offline.html)

 Do you have any other suggestions for APIs you'd like to see tracked here.
 Or other features that game developers want that are missing from HTML5 specs?
-Please email me at [dave@playcanvas.com](mailto://dave@playcanvas.com).
+Please email us at <support@playcanvas.com>.

 Note: [caniuse.com](https://caniuse.com) is great resource for checking which features are available in which browsers.
 It was used as a source for many of the tables above.